 It is therefore very important for home owners with this type of lock arrangement to follow the full and correct procedure when locking these doors to fully secure their door.

-The correct procedure for fully securing a split spindle (stub / paddle / pad handle) lock is as follows: 1) Shut the door – the door is now held shut on the latch.
-2) Lift the handle – this engages the muli-point hook or roller mechanism.
-3) Turn the key – this throws the deadbolt (where fitted) and locks the mechanism.
-4) Finally do do leave the key near the door where it could potentially be fished out through the letterbox - you would be amazed what some criminals can do with an old coat hanger!
+The correct procedure for fully securing a split spindle (stub / paddle / pad handle) lock is as follows: 1) Shut the door - the door is now held shut on the latch.
+2) Lift the handle - this engages the multi-point hook or roller mechanism.
+3) Turn the key - this throws the deadbolt (where fitted) and locks the mechanism.
+4) Finally do not leave the key near the door where it could potentially be fished out through the letterbox - you would be amazed what some criminals can do with an old coat hanger!

 We hope this helps.